Duo Goebbels/Harth: History and music

 A first Duo Goebbels/Harth concert took place in 1975 at a special event for artist friends in Frankfurt/Main.
 Goebbels and Harth played their fresh repertoire of music at the "1.Ersatzausstellung" by Vollrad Kutscher and Stephan Keller, from which photographs found their way to covers of the later LPs and CDs of the duo Goebbels/Harth.
 Christoph Anders, a later member of the wind band Sogenanntes Linksradikales Blasorchester and Cassiber, was in the audience and since then became a friend to the two musicians.
-The enthusiastic reaction of the audience to their humorous and skilled diversity lead to more concerts for the newly formed duo Goebbels/Harth.
-Soon they contacted Jost Gebers from FMP, whom Harth knew from his LP production with E.M.T. and arranged a live recording session at the "Flöz" in 1976 in West Berlin, which emerged as the LP "Vier Fäuste für Hanns Eisler" which boosted the duo's recognition.
+The enthusiastic reaction of the audience to their humorous and skilled diversity led to more concerts for the newly formed duo Goebbels/Harth.
+Soon they contacted Jost Gebers from FMP, whom Harth knew from his LP production with E.M.T., and arranged a live recording session at the "Flöz" in 1976 in West Berlin, which emerged as the LP Vier Fäuste für Hanns Eisler, which boosted the duo's recognition.
 The same year, Goebbels started formal music studies at the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.

-In 1978 the duo played at the Deutsches Jazzfestival Frankfurt and started to work on a second LP "Vom Sprengen des Gartens" for SAJ/FMP (1979), where they also worked in a manner removed from their European heritage by implementing ideas from German composers, such as Bach and Schumann in their free improvisations.
+In 1978 the duo played at the Deutsches Jazzfestival Frankfurt and started to work on a second LP, Vom Sprengen des Gartens, for SAJ/FMP (1979), where they also worked in a manner removed from their European heritage by implementing ideas from German composers, such as Bach and Schumann, in their free improvisations.
 Joachim-Ernst Berendt called this LP "one of the most important German jazz LPs in the 1970s."
-Around 1978-79, Goebbels and Harth started to compose for the theatre as well as film music for German director Helke Sander.
+Around 1978–79, Goebbels and Harth started to compose for the theatre as well as film music for German director Helke Sander.

-In 1981, Berendt together with the duo produced the LP, "Zeit wird knapp" by including love poems and ballads from Bertolt Brecht, for which they recruited vocalists Dagmar Krause and Ernst Stötzner.
-The duo then artistically shaped the German new wave music/Neue Deutsche Welle in their style with their LPs "Indianer Für Morgn" and "Frankfurt/Peking" by also using synthesizer, electronic devices, and extended instruments.
+In 1981, Berendt and the duo produced the LP Zeit wird knapp by including love poems and ballads from Bertolt Brecht, for which they recruited vocalists Dagmar Krause and Ernst Stötzner.
+The duo then artistically shaped the German new wave music/Neue Deutsche Welle in their style with their LPs Indianer Für Morgn and Frankfurt/Peking by also using synthesizer, electronic devices, and extended instruments.
 They made a short adaption of the Revolutionary opera Pekinese, which in 1996 led Japanese avant-garde musician Otomo Yoshihide to incorporate samples of it into a project with his group Ground Zero.
 The duo then carried out two tours to South America with the help of the Goethe Institute.